pereira-tech-talks/pereiratechtalks.com/.github/pull_request_template.md

 - [ ] Yes (backward compatible)
 - [ ] No (breaking changes)

-## What's new?
+## What is new?

-- Describe what's new here.
+- Describe what is new here.